azure-appdev-tsp-ncr/gbc-containers/labs/helper-files/external-ingress-setup.md

-Here are the basic instructions for implementing a basic external ingress using the Nginx Ingress controller already setup in the **ingress-external** namespace:
+Here are the instructions for implementing a basic external ingress using the Nginx Ingress controller already setup in the **ingress-external** namespace:

 1. Delete the **web** and **api** services
 2. Apply **web** and **api** service updates in ***heroes-web-api-clusterip.yaml***